NSW Control Guideline for Public Health Units

 A reactive treponemal specific test(2) which is confirmed either by a reactive non-treponemal test(3) or a different treponemal specific test and

-• In a person with no known previous reactive serology: no history of adequate treatment of syphilis, or endemic treponemal disease (e.g. Yaws) or
+• in a person with no known previous reactive serology: no history of adequate treatment of syphilis, or endemic treponemal disease (e.g. Yaws) or

-• In a person with previously reactive serology: a fourfold or greater rise in non-treponemal antibody titre when the previous serology was done more than two years ago.
+• in a person with previously reactive serology: a fourfold or greater rise in non-treponemal antibody titre when the previous serology was done more than two years ago.

-Note: In a high prevalence area, only one reactive treponemal specific test result is necessary.
+In a high prevalence area, only one reactive treponemal specific test result is necessary.

 Laboratory suggestive evidence